chaitanya-basava/leetcode-trying-it-again/README.md

 - Day 2: Easy problem if you know about union-find. (revise this concept)
 - Day 3: Graph theory problem, had to watch neetcode [video](https://www.youtube.com/watch?v=Gn0ADjje8Rg) to understand the solution.
 - Day 4: Easy problem, solved using bfs to find all connected components.
+- Day 5: very straightforward problem, no explanation/code for this.
 -